Tell us about your assignment

 Key features of this style citation include:

-Numeric System In Vancouver style, sources are cited numerically in the order they appear in the text.
-Each reference is assigned a unique number, which is placed in square brackets [].
+🔢 Numeric System Sources are cited in the order they appear in the text.
+Each reference is assigned a unique number in square brackets [ ].

-In-Text Citations Numerical citations are inserted in the text, typically as superscript numbers or in square brackets.
-These correspond to the numbered entries in the reference list.
+🖋️ In-Text Citations Numerical citations are inserted in the text as superscript numbers or square brackets.
+These link to the numbered reference list.

 Here's a simple example of a Vancouver-style citation for a journal article: